chrfrenning/ironviper/README.md

 # ironviper

+Goal: provide very cost efficient cloud photo storage with some clever features

-image conversion at scale using imagemagick, docker containers, and azure
+What?
+Image conversion at scale using imagemagick, docker containers, and cloud power (azure)

-this project is at very early stage, not much functioning yet.
+Note! this project is at very early stage, not much functioning yet.

-goal: provide very cost efficient cloud photo storage
+## status

+Current status is that resource provisioning (deploy_azure.sh) is working, and manual uploads of files to 'file-store' container will result in thumbs and previews generated if running 'python converter.py' on some instance somewhere.

+## next steps

+* deployment and auto scaling of containers for conversions
+* web ui to display results

 ## how to get started